Hello and welcome to our shooting of the month.

 Can I assume that most of us are aware that assault weapons aren’t the weapon of choice among people inclined to go squirrel hunting with grandpa?
 There is no excuse for them—none—unless your name is James Holmes or Wade Page.

-They are weapons made for killing as many people as possible in the shortest time possible.
+They are weapons made for killing as many people as possible in the shortest amount of time possible.
 Murdering them.
 Savaging them.
 Tearing and ripping them apart with tiny, high-speed metal projectiles fired en masse.
-This is their singular purpose.
+That is their singular purpose.

 Apologies to John Sigler, but I don’t care how many law-abiding NRA members there are.
 There are tens of millions of law-abiding drivers, too.